-It's the Friday before a holiday, and despite all your efforts, the students just don't want to sit still and listen to your exciting lesson.
+It's the Friday before a holiday, and despite all your efforts, your students just don't want to sit still and listen to your exciting lesson.
 Before I learned better, holiday seasons were the hardest times for me as a teacher.
-I had to exert extra energy to get students motivated to finish their work.
+I had to exert extra energy and effort just to get students motivated enough to do any learning.

-Because of the additional effort -- and little return -- it is no wonder that some teachers resort to showing movies and holding class parties the day before a long weekend or holiday.
-But the incessant pressure to have our students achieve makes these sort of activities difficult to justify.
-This leaves us with the question, "How do you keep students going, even before the holidays?"
+Because of the additional effort—and little return—it is no wonder that some teachers resort to showing movies and holding class parties the day before a long weekend or holiday.
+As much as we would like to succumb and relax like the students on the day before a holiday, the reality is that the incessant pressure to have our students achieve makes these sort of activities difficult to justify.
+This leaves us with the question, "How do I lower my frustration levels and at the same time keep students learning before the holidays?"

 - The geometry of a snowflake

-- The environmental conditions necessary to produce the crystal structures
+- The environmental conditions necessary to produce the ice crystal structures

-- The weight of snow and how it affects the construction of houses and buildings
+- The weight of snow and how it affects the architecture and construction of houses and buildings

-- The effect of snow on the water levels year-round
+- The effect of snow accumulated in the winter on the community water levels year-round

-- The change in the volume of water as it turns into snow
+- The volume of water compared to the volume of snow

-- The customs of people that live in the snow
+- The customs, legends, and cultures of people that live in the snow

-- Music that has been inspired by snow
+- Music, poetry, or literature that have been inspired by snow

-- Devise a way to create snow crystals.
+- Devise a way to create the largest snow crystals.

 - Experiment with different types of snow to find out which is the fastest for skiing and tobogganing.